Sorry, you need to enable JavaScript to visit this website.

 Spanish Synagogue: Prague, Czech Republic

-The Spanish Synagogue is a 19th century Jewish house of prayer which rests on the site of the oldest Prague Jewish house of prayer known as "Old School".
+The Spanish Synagogue is a 19th-century Jewish house of prayer that rests on the site of the oldest Prague Jewish house of prayer known as "Old School".
 Although modest on the outside, the synagogue’s interior is breathtakingly beautiful and offers insight into the history of Prague’s Jewish Quarter.
-A visit will provide you with history of both the synagogue and the Jewish people of Prague. meteora
+A visit will provide you with the history of both the synagogue and the Jewish people of Prague. meteora

 Meteora: Thessaly, Greece

 A UNESCO World Heritage Site, Meteora consists of six Eastern Orthodox monasteries perched precariously upon natural rock monoliths.
-The area which is home to around 60 monks and nuns was featured in the popular T.V. series, Game of Thrones.
+The area, which is home to around 60 monks and nuns, was featured in the popular T.V. series Game of Thrones.
 Although the monasteries were built in the 14th century, human habitation dates back some 50,000 years.
-Explore artefacts, paintings, and incredible views during your visit to Meteora which translates as “suspended in the air”. great-mosque
+Explore artefacts, paintings, and incredible views during your visit to Meteora, which translates as “suspended in the air”.

 Wudang Mountains: Hubei, China